 Personal Data Collected for Transactions

 We collect different personal data depending on your payment method.
 For example, for credit card payments we may collect the credit cardholder name, address, card number, expiry date and CVC code.

 Customer Testimonials and Comments

-We may post client testimonials and comments on our websites, which may contain personal information.
+We may post guest testimonials and comments on our websites, which may contain personal information.

 We use external service providers to assist us to process personal data for the specified purposes, and they may hold this personal data on their own servers for these purposes.
 For example, we may use analytics, advertising and remarketing service providers such as Google Analytics, Google AdWords, Google Tag Manager, Facebook Business Manager, LinkedIn Ads, Hotjar and Hubspot.
 We are not responsible for the privacy practices of these external third parties.